abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - when you want to turn **block-scope** into a **functional-scope** -> use **IIFE**
   - usually used to prevent variable to be in the global scope like here:
     ![IIFE](./img/iife.PNG)
+  - Often used to ensure that the variable names do not conflict with each other (especially if the page uses more than one script).
+  - also used for
+    - code that only needs to run once within a task, rather than repeatedly being called by other parts of the script.
+    - As an argument when a function is called
+    - In event handlers and listeners
+    - To prevent conflicts between two scripts that might use the same variable names

 #### Function returning Functions